 When a contract involves multiple performance obligations, the Company accounts for individual products and services separately if the customer can benefit from the product or service on its own or with other resources that are readily available to the customer and the product or service is separately identifiable from other promises in the arrangement.
 The consideration is allocated between separate performance obligations in proportion to their estimated standalone selling price (SSP).
 The SSP reflects the price the Company would charge for a specific product or service if it were sold separately in similar circumstances and to similar customers.
 If the selling price is not directly observable, the Company determines SSP using information that may include other observable inputs, such as the Company generally uses the cost plus margin approach to estimate SSP.
-In instances where SSP is not directly observable, the Company determines SSP using information that may include other observable inputs such as expected costs plus margin, or uses the residual approach for performance obligations whose SSP is highly variable or uncertain.
+In instances where SSP is not directly observable, the Company determines SSP using information that may include other observable, the Company determines SSP using information that may include other observable, the Company determines SSP using information that may include other observable, the Company determines SSP using information that may include other observable inputs such as expected costs plus margin, or uses the residual approach for performance obligations whose SSP is highly variable or uncertain.